Doryphoros

 The Doryphoros (Greek Δορυφόρος Classical Greek [dorypʰóros], "Spear-Bearer"; Latinised as Doryphorus) of Polykleitos is one of the best known Greek sculptures of Classical antiquity, depicting a solidly built, muscular, standing warrior, originally bearing a spear balanced on his left shoulder.
-Rendered somewhat above life-size, the lost bronze original of the work would have been cast circa 440 BC, but it is today known only from later (mainly Roman period) marble copies.
+The lost bronze original of the work would have been cast circa 440 BC, but it is today known only from later (mainly Roman period) marble copies.
 The work nonetheless forms an important early example of both Classical Greek contrapposto and classical realism; as such, the iconic Doryphoros proved highly influential elsewhere in ancient art.

 Conception

 The renowned Greek sculptor Polykleitos designed a sculptural work as a demonstration of his written treatise, entitled the Κανών (or 'Canon'), translated as "measure" or "rule"), exemplifying what he considered to be the perfectly harmonious and balanced proportions of the human body in the sculpted form.

 At some point in the 2nd century AD, the Greek medical writer Galen wrote about the Doryphoros as the perfect visual expression of the Greeks' search for harmony and beauty, which is rendered in the perfectly proportioned sculpted male nude:

 Polykleitos is known as the best sculptor of men, with the primary subjects of his works being male athletes with idealized body proportions.
 He was interested in the mathematical proportions of the human form, which led him to write an essay the Kanon, on the proportions of humans.
 The Doryphoros is an illustration of his writings in Kanon on the symmetry between the body parts.
 Polykleitos achieved a balance between muscular tensions and relaxation due to the chiastic principle that he relied on.
 "Scholars agree that Polykleitos based his calculations on a single module, perhaps the terminal section of the little finger, to determine the corresponding measurements of each body part" (MIA Doryphoros Plaque).